The Timeline editor, identified by a clock icon, is used for manipulating keyframes and scrubbing the playhead.

 Only replace existing keyframes.

-When enabled Auto Keyframe will insert new keyframes for the properties in the active Keying Set.
+When enabled, new keyframes for properties will be inserted into the active Keying Set.

 - Layered Recording

 Adds a new NLA Track and strip for every loop/pass made over the animation to allow non-destructive tweaking.